-- 1 The following functions are the responsibility of the Council and will be discharged by the Full Council (all Councillors meeting together) unless specifically delegated to another Committee, Sub-Committee, body or officer elsewhere in this Constitution.
-The Council: - 1.1 is accountable to residents and service users for the proper discharge of all of its functions and the delivery of its services - 1.2 will keep under review the running of the Council's affairs and will implement changes where it considers there is a need to do so to improve the way in which the organisation operates, its relationships with the public and the delivery of services in the most efficient and effective way to deliver best value - 1.3 will adopt the Council's Constitution and approve any amendments to it (except where specifically delegated to the Corporate Policy Committee or the Monitoring Officer) - 1.4 will: - 1.4.1 elect the Mayor - 1.4.2 appoint the Deputy Mayor - 1.4.3 elect the Leader of the Council - 1.4.4 appoint to such other offices and/or positions as may be required under this Constitution or by law. - 1.5 will adopt the Policy Framework and any of the policies within it - 1.6 will agree the Council's Budget - 1.7 will determine any decision which would otherwise be contrary to the Policy Framework or contrary to/or not wholly in accordance with the Budget - 1.8 will adopt the Council's Codes of Conduct for Councillors and Officers and the Protocol on Councillor/Officer Relations - 1.9 will agree: - 1.9.1 the establishment and composition of Committees and Sub-Committees - 1.9.2 The political balance of such bodies as required from time to time
+- The following functions are the responsibility of the Council and will be discharged by the Full Council (all Councillors meeting together) unless specifically delegated to another Committee, Sub-Committee, body or officer elsewhere in this Constitution.
+The Council: - 1.1 is accountable to residents and service users for the proper discharge of all of its functions and the delivery of its services - 1.2 will keep under review the running of the Council's affairs and will implement changes where it considers there is a need to do so to improve the way in which the organisation operates, its relationships with the public and the delivery of services in the most efficient and effective way to deliver best value - 1.3 will adopt the Council's Constitution and approve any amendments to it (except where specifically delegated to the Corporate Policy Committee or the Monitoring Officer) - 1.4 will: - 1.4.1 elect the Mayor - 1.4.2 appoint the Deputy Mayor - 1.4.3 elect the Leader of the Council and appoint the Deputy Leader - 1.4.4 appoint to such other offices and/or positions as may be required under this Constitution or by law. - 1.5 will adopt the Policy Framework and any of the policies within it - 1.6 will agree the Council's Budget - 1.7 will determine any decision which would otherwise be contrary to the Policy Framework or contrary to/or not wholly in accordance with the Budget - 1.8 will adopt the Council's Codes of Conduct for Councillors and Officers and the Protocol on Councillor/Officer Relations - 1.9 will agree: - 1.9.1 the establishment and composition of Committees and Sub-Committees (except for ad-hoc Sub-Committees or Panels envisaged by this Constitution)